-But you haven’t touched the audiences.
+But you haven’t touched the audience.

 Fast forward six months.
-The audiences are performing well, but nowhere near their peak when it first started, and you’re pulling your hair out trying to figure out why.
+The audiences are performing well but nowhere near their peak when it first started, and you’re pulling your hair out, trying to figure out why.

-- Ensure you aren’t just using one aspect of your audiences, mix it up with warm and cold prospects
+- Ensure you aren’t just using one aspect of your audiences; mix it up with warm and cold prospects.

-Keep to these three main tips and you should have a group of lookalike audiences that will help you create high-performing ads that convert.
+Keep to these three main tips, and you should have a group of lookalike audiences that will help you create high-performing ads that convert.